dominic330/weewx-Weather34/TROUBLESHOOTING.md

     There is no need to save the various outputs to a file, just cut and paste each one in to seperate issue log comment windows indicating the type of output.

+* Remember Github is all about collaboration.
+Be precise as possible in the issues you raise or respond to.
+By being open and transparent we help each other to help ourselves.